GoogleChrome/developer.chrome.com/site/en/docs/webstore/cws-dashboard-listing/index.md

 ## Learning more about images and branding

-See [Supplying Images][cws-images] for help on designing the images for your item, and [Branding Guidelines][cws-branding] for information on how you can use Google brands.
+See [Supplying Images][2] for help on designing the images for your item, and [Branding Guidelines][3] for information on how you can use Google brands.

 ## Displaying your verified publisher status